 The Center leases office facilities under lease agreements that are subject to scheduled acceleration of rental payments.
 The scheduled rent increases are amortized evenly over the term of the lease in accordance with U.S. GAAP.
-The deferred rent liability of \$1,845,717 and \$1,527,810 at June 30, 2021 and 2020, respectively, represents the difference between the cash payments made and the amount expensed since inception of the lease.
-The DDS contract reimburses the Center for rent after it is paid and this amount is included in contract reimbursement receivable on the statement of financial position.
+The deferred rent liability of \$2,431,670 at June 30, 2022, represents the difference between the cash payments made and the amount expensed since inception of the leases.
+The DDS contract will reimburse the Center for rent after it is paid, so this amount is included in contract reimbursement receivable on the statement of financial position.